After my mom passed away, my dad lived alone for a year in a lovely home but near a busy road.

 Monitoring these biometric readings in real time without having to go to a doctors office, changes healthcare from being reactive to proactive.Patrick Bertagna – CEO of GTX Corp

-While you will definitely feel better if you can keep track of your parent, do remember that GPS tracking shoes for elderly loved ones won’t keep the person from getting lost in the first place so it’s not a substitute for making their environment as safe as possible and preventing them from wandering in the first place.
+While you will definitely feel better if you can keep track of your parent, do remember that a GPS smart tracker or tracker shoes won’t keep the person from getting lost in the first place so it’s not a substitute for making their environment as safe as possible and preventing them from wandering in the first place.

 But we understand that it’s hard to keep tabs on loved ones with dementia or Alzheimer’s and keep them safe from potentially dangerous situations.
 Sometimes they wander off and can be difficult to find, especially in rural areas where there are fewer people around.

 The GPS Smartsole is a new product that does the work for you by tracking your senior’s location via their shoe – without them having to wear anything extra!
 With these tracker insoles, it doesn’t matter if they get lost in an unfamiliar place because you’ll always know where they are – which can make your life easier as caregivers.

 We hope that we’ve helped make sense of how GPS technology could help keep your senior loved one safer!